 At Redhill Primary School, we make music an enjoyable experience.
 Our aim is to provide a music curriculum that will enable each child to achieve their best and build their confidence, with shared experiences as well as encouraging ambition, teamwork and resilience.
 As there is a big focus on wellbeing and self-regulation, we will be using music within school for different parts of the day to aid a calming environment, support focus during lessons with classical music in the background and allowing the class teachers to choose the pieces they feel their class would enjoy the most for their lessons.
 Music provides a creative outlet and improves wellbeing, as well as supporting teamwork and removing barriers allowing all children to love their learning.
 We identified the need to include more Music history so developed our own journey for the entire school including EYFS.
 We also teach music through stand alone music lessons, as well as cross curricular such as Society, Art and Theme lessons.

 Our curriculum was centred around ‘Sing Up’, a singing based scheme which allows the children to experience different musical genres, perform and understand musical notation.
-However, due to the implications around singing and the spread of the virus, we have continued to focus on classical composers as well as the BBC’s 10 Pieces from the Autumn term into Spring term.
+However, due to the implications around singing and the spread of the virus, we have continued to focus on classical composers as well as the BBC’s 10 Pieces from the Autumn term into Spring term and will continue to use this in the Summer term as we support classes with singing again.
 Each class has chosen 8 pieces to use in a two weekly timetable that they feel their class will enjoy.
 We use pupil voice and termly teacher lesson evaluations to help support and identify next steps.
-This has already helped support teachers with their own personal CDP needs and is something we can still continue virtually during Spring term.
+This has already helped support teachers with their own personal CDP needs and is something that the Music Hub are supporting us with in the Summer term.

 We will build upon the cultural capital by providing the children with opportunities throughout the year for all year groups, such as working with a West End musical star, taking part in different concerts and workshops such as Young Voices and having a variety of musical based days and events.

-Due to COVID 19, we are looking at virtual ways of sharing our performances.
+Due to COVID 19, we are using virtual ways of sharing our performances.
 We will have class boxes of instruments that are compliant with cleaning regulations due to COVID 19.
-We hope that performances will be able to take place in Summer term.
+We hope that group performances and assemblies will be able to return in September.

 Through a broad and engaging curriculum, children’s confidence within performing will increase and they will be provided with opportunities to perform outside of school where they will be able to experience what it is like to work as part of a wider team as well as applying their skills within the music curriculum.